bioidiap/bob.blitz/doc/c_cpp_api.rst

      The input object to be converted into a type number

    ``type_num``
-      A preallocated (double) address for storing the type on successful conversion.
+      An address for storing the type number on successful conversion.

    Returns 0 if an error is detected, 1 on success.